Let's Goal!: Barairo no Jinsei

 Let's Goal!: Barairo no Jinsei is the twelfth studio album by Japanese singer and songwriter Mai Kuraki.
 The album was released on August 14, 2019, by Northern Music.
 It is the follow-up to her 2018 album Kimi Omou: Shunkashūtō.
-The album was released on standard edition, fan club edition, and five limited editions, each of which includes lyric book of different designs.
+The album was released on standard edition, fan club edition, and five limited editions, each of which includes a lyric book of different designs.
 Let's Goal!: Barairo no Jinsei is a J-pop album, incorporating elements of R&B, rock, electropop and many other genres.